WanderQY/Hierarchical-taxonomy-aware-model/Info/README.md

 ## Metadata

 ### Lishui-Zhejiang Birdsdata
-This dataset is calculated by the orthoritists
+This dataset is collectated by the orthoritists in seven renowned scenic spots in Lishui City, Zhejiang Province, China (BSZ, YHTT, LQS, BYS,JLS, JLGY,WDY),and collected nearly 8154 hours of live sound from August 23, 2022 to September 2, 2022.
+We invited bird experts to manually annotate some records of various scenic spots (∼ 147h in total).

 The list comprises 597 species along with their scientific names, English names, and taxonomy, which can be found in the Excel file [./Info/Lishui-Zhejiang Birdsdata/Lishui-Zhejiang Birdsdata.xlsx](https://github.com/WanderQY/Hierarchical-taxonomy-aware-model/tree/main/Info/Lishui-Zhejiang%20Birdsdata/Lishui-Zhejiang%20Birdsdata.xlsx).
 Additionally, the total number of files and recordings has been calculated.
 <div align=center>
    <img src="https://github.com/WanderQY/Hierarchical-taxonomy-aware-model/blob/main/images/LS metadata.png" width="800px">